iurillilab/3d-setup/README.md

 After running, the script will open a viewer from which you can check the results of the cropping.

-The important output of the script is a `json` file that is saved in the same folder as the movie file, containing the `ffmpeg` commands for the cropping
+The important output of the script is a `json` file that is saved in the same folder as the movie file, containing the `ffmpeg` commands for the cropping.

 #### 1. Run `0b_process_videos.py`
 This script processes all the AVI video files in a specified folder using the cropping parameters defined in the JSON file created by `0a_define_cropping.py`.